marco-vrinssen/BentoInterface/README.md

 16. **Graphics**: Disable in-game glow effects to improve visual clarity.
 17. **Sounds**: Mute specific sounds, such as mechastrider mount engines and bow strings being pulled, to reduce auditory distraction.

+## Font Replacement
+To achieve a cleaner, more streamlined text appearance in-game, place the "Fonts" folder into your "_classic_era_" directory.

 ## Sound Replacement
-To substitute the gun sounds with sounds resembling those of a silenced gun, transfer the "Sounds" folder into the specified "classic" directory.
+To substitute the gun sounds with sounds resembling those of a silenced gun, transfer the "Sounds" folder into the specified "_classic_era_" directory.

-## Compatibility
+## Compatibility Disclaimer
 This addon provides active support for Questie addon elements across various instances.
 Compatibility with other addons has not been systematically evaluated.